-The compensation voltage, e, is a function of the temperature sensing resistor, $R{\rm T}$.
-The voltage V is now referenced to 0° C, and may be read directly and converted to temperature by using the NIST tables.
+The compensation voltage, e, is a function of the temperature sensing resistor, $R{T}\!.$ The voltage V is now referenced to 0° C, and may be read directly and converted to temperature by using the NIST tables.

-Another name for this circuit is the electronic ice point reference.
-These circuits are commercially available for use with any voltmeter and with a wide variety of thermocouples.
+Another name for this circuit is the electronic ice point reference.6 These circuits are commercially available for use with any voltmeter and with a wide variety of thermocouples.
 The major drawback is that a unique ice point reference circuit is usually needed for each individual thermocouple type.

-Figure 18 shows a practical ice point reference circuit that can be used in conjunction with a relay scanner to compensate an entire block of thermocouple inputs.
-All the thermocouples in the block must be of the same type, but each block of inputs can accommodate a different thermocouple type by simply changing gain resistors.
+Figure 18 shows a practical ice point reference circuit that can be used in conjunction with a relay scanner to block of compensate an entire thermocouple inputs.
+All the thermocouples in the block must be of the same type, but each block of inputs different can accommodate а thermocouple type by simply changing gain resistors.

 The advantage of the hardware compensation circuit or electronic ice point reference is that we eliminate the need to compute the reference temperature.
-This saves us two computation steps and makes a hardware compensation temperature measurement somewhat faster than a software compensation measurement.

-However, today's faster microprocessors and advanced data acquisition designs continue to blur the line between the two methods, with software compensation speeds challenging those of hardware compensation in practical applications (Table 2).
+This saves us two computation steps and makes a hardware compensation temperature measurement somewhat faster than a software compensation measurement. today's However. faster microprocessors and advanced data acquisition designs continue to blur the line between the two methods, with software compensation speeds challenging those of hardware compensation in practical applications (Table 2).

-Table 2, Hardware vs. Software compensation
+Table 2 Hardware V Software compensation